 Beep beep beep… Snooze… Beep beep beep… Snooze… OMG!
 It’s 9!
 I need to get to work!
 This is a common occurrence that most of us identify with.
 Now the catch here is, as we are late we would either miss our bath or breakfast, or both!
 At the risk of driving away our colleagues, in all likeliness we might take the shower but skip the breakfast.
 What is the big deal anyway, right?
 Wrong!
-The importance of breakfast has been discussed time and again, but we always end up doing what is most convenient to us.
+The importance of a healthy breakfast has been discussed time and again, but we always end up doing what is most convenient to us.
 You must have definitely heard of the age-old saying ‘Eat Breakfast like a king, lunch like a prince and dinner like a pauper’.
 Whoever said that knew what they were talking about.

 That being said, we do not need to have a very heavy breakfast right after waking up, but having just tea with some biscuits is not a great idea either.
 You need to have a small yet healthy meal for your breakfast.
 As the name suggests, it is breaking your fast as you haven’t eaten anything post dinner for almost 8-10 hours.The time gap is huge and hence if you do not have breakfast, it’s similar to trying to run a car without any petrol in it.
 Just like we need to charge our phone once the battery has drained, it is essential to fuel your body too.